 Tourist Pass allows visitors to travel without any limits by MRT, LRT and buses.
 One-day pass costs S$10, two-day pass costs S$16 and three-day – S$20.
 The cards are sold at the TransitLink Ticket Offices in the biggest MRT stations, such as Changi Airport, Orchard, Chinatown, City Hall, Raffles Place and HarbourFront.
 If you plan to stay in Singapore for a longer time, buy a standard EZ-Link SmartCard.

-Budget hotels and hostels in Singapore
+Budget Hostels and Hotels in Singapore

 When we first came to Singapore, we stayed there only one night.
-In hostel?
+In a hostel?
 In a budget guest house?
 No, in a park.
 Right, in a park – in Gardens by the Bay.
 At that time, we were traveling with Kaspars’s brother, and he read that people do that – spend a night in this park.
-As we were on very tight budget we thought, OK, why not?
+As we were on a very tight budget we thought, OK, why not?
 It was quite peaceful night.
 There are bathrooms and showers in Gardens by the Bay.
 There is even hot water available, so it is possible to make a cup of tea or Maggi Noddles.

 During our second visit we stayed at Prince of Wales hostel in Little India.
 We didn’t book it in advance, so it took some time until we found this place.
 We just knew that a lot of budget hotels and hostels can be found in Little India, so that’s why we searched there.
-Prince of Wales is not the cheapest option, but the hostel is very nice and it has a good rating – 8 out of 10.
+Prince of Wales is not the cheapest option, but the hostel is very nice and it had a good rating – 8 out of 10.
 Breakfast is included.

 Most of the budget accommodation are located around Chinatown and in Little India.
 Prices start from S$16 (about 10 EUR) for a dorm bed and from S$40 (27 EUR) for a double room.
 In hostels breakfast often is included.